rreddy626/spring25/README.md

 # Responsible AI Blog - Spring-25

-This repository is intedned to contain a collection of notes and paper summaries for each class of the Reponsible AI course tought at UVA in Spring 2025.
+This repository is intended to contain a collection of notes and paper summaries for each class of the Responsible AI course taught at UVA in Spring 2025.
 The course is organized around six topics:
 - Fairness
 - Safety